 The principal raw materials used in the production of ceramic tile are clay, talc, industrial minerals and glazes.
-The Company has long-term clay mining rights in the U.S., Russia and Bulgaria that satisfy a portion of its clay requirements for producing tile.
+The Company has long-term clay mining rights in North America, Russia and Bulgaria that satisfy a portion of its clay requirements for producing tile.
 The Company also purchases a number of different grades of clay for the manufacture of its tile.
-The Company has entered into longterm supply agreements for a portion of its talc requirements.
 Glazes are used on a significant percentage of manufactured tiles.
 Glazes consist of frit (ground glass), zircon, stains and other materials, with frit being the largest ingredient.
 The Company manufactures a significant amount of its frit requirements.
 The Company believes that there is an adequate supply of all grades of clay, talc and industrial minerals that are readily available from a number of independent sources.
 If these suppliers were unable to satisfy the Company's requirements, the Company believes that alternative supply arrangements would be available.

-The principal raw materials used in the production of carpet and rugs are nylon, triexta, polyester, polypropylene, recycled postconsumer plastics, synthetic backing materials, latex and various dyes and chemicals, the majority of which are petroleum based.
-The Company uses wood chips, wood veneers, lumber, and resins in its production of laminate and hardwood products.
-In its vinyl flooring operations, the Company uses plasticizers and pvc resins.
+The principal raw materials used in the production of carpet and rugs are polypropelene, polyester, triexta, nylon, caprolactam, recycled post-consumer plastics, synthetic backing materials, latex and various dyes and chemicals, the majority of which are petroleum based.
+The Company uses wood chips, wood veneers, lumber, paper and resins in its production of laminate and hardwood products.
+In its vinyl flooring operations, the Company uses glass fiber, plasticizers and pvc resins.
 Major raw materials used in the Company's manufacturing process are available from independent sources and the Company obtains most of its raw materials from major suppliers providing inputs to each major product category.
 If these suppliers were unable to satisfy the requirements, the Company believes that alternative supply arrangements would be available.
 Although the market for raw materials is sensitive to temporary disruptions, the North American flooring industry has not experienced a significant shortage of raw materials in recent years.